Our Newfoundland Ponies

 Holly is our Heather's mom, making her Winsome and Mandy's grandmother.
 Storm is her half sister.
 Holly and her daughter Lily came to us after their owner could no longer care for them.
 Their owner chose to donate them to the center to help the breed but also knew they'd get lots of attention as well.
 Holly and Lily are just a joy to be around.

 A driving team, Holly and her daughter, Lily, have been together their whole lives.
 They have never had anyone sit on their back and are not trained to ride.
 Holly and Lily lived with a beloved TV news anchor.
-She and her husband (who learned how to drive Lily) are dedicated promoters of the breed.
-Now special needs ponies due to Cushing's disease, Holly and Lily are back with us.
+She and her husband (who learned how to drive Lily) were dedicated promoters of the breed.
+Now special needs ponies, due to Cushing's disease, and because of retirement and lifestyle changes of her fosters, Holly and Lily are back with us.
+Currently living in NH at a private farm, Holly is a teacher in our Veteran's program that is held there.

 Holly's Family Tree